liujingbreak/ts-l12n/README.md

  scan and fetch `i18n text` from HTML files ( including AngularJS template HTML files) and Javascript inline template in form as String literals, save in `translate` folder along with other information like line number, file location, offset ...

- * Translate tool (Crowdin or TS 2.5 Translate App) picks up text information from `translate` folder, interpreter crew do translation job, deploy translated resource to `translate` folder.
+ * Translate tool (Crowdin or TS 2.5 Translation App) picks up text information from `translate` folder, interpreter crew do translation job, deploy translated resource to `translate` folder.

  * Run `the tool` to read translated resource, then replace all `i18n text` in HTML and Javascript files with those translated strings, save to `dist` folder.